Most Dangerous or Venomous Snakes

 The King Cobra is the largest venomous snake in the world.
 If humans are concerned this is perhaps the most dangerous snake.
 Every year several people die from the bite of the King Cobra.
 This species can even kill an Elephant.
 They lives in much of mainland South East Asia and throughout the dense highland forests.

-This snake can grow up to 18.5 feet (5.7 m) in length and with a width of up to 1 foot (0.3 m) at the neck.
+This dangerous snakes can grow up to 18.5 feet (5.7 m) in length and with a width of up to 1 foot (0.3 m) at the neck.
 In weight King Cobras usually do not exceed 44 pounds (20 Kg).
 This is very unusual that Male King Cobras are longer than the female King Cobras, since in most snake species the male is smaller than the female.

 When the King Cobra is threatened or on the attack, it will hiss, flatten up its neck ribs into the hood.
 There are false eyespots on the hood, which can scare some predators.